 Facebook Pixel Guide - Fixing Common Errors

-Therefore, this article is intended as an educational resource to provide a quick reference to answer some of those commonly occuring issues for e-commerce retailers and digital markters running Facebook Ad Campaigns.
+Therefore, we prepared this article to answer most commonly occuring issues for e-commerce retailers and digital marketers running Facebook Ad Campaigns.
+Or shall we actually start saying Meta Ad Campaigns?

 What is the Facebook pixel?

-This pixel is simply code that you add to your website - you may already be familiar with the concept from Google Shopping tracking codes.
+This pixel is simply a code that you add to your website — you may already be familiar with the concept from Google Shopping tracking codes.
 It works by placing and triggering cookies to track users as they interact with your website and your Facebook ads.
+Once a visitor takes an action on your website, the Facebook pixel “fires”, and you can see & analyze the actions that took place.
+It can be when a visitor adds an item to the shopping cart or makes an order — you determine which actions you want to track.

 Once added to your website the Facebook pixel collects data which helps you: